 VA students may only pursue a program approved by the Oregon Department of Education, the State Approving Agency (SAA).
 Approved programs are listed in the SAA's approval letter and in VA's On-Line Approval File (OLAF).

 Change of Program

-If a VA student changes from one program to another at Oregon Tech the student must request the change with the VA.
+If a VA student changes from one program to another at Oregon Tech, the student must notify the Certifying Official to update with the VA.

 Credit allowed for prior education and military training must be reported on a student's initial certification and following any change in program.
 Only credit that applies toward completion of the student's program should be reported as credit allowed.

 If a student takes a course that does not fulfill a program requirement, it cannot be certified for VA purposes. i.e.: If 12 credits are certified, all 12 must apply to the degree pursued.
 If a student enrolls for 12 credits, but only 9 satisfy a degree requirement, we will only certify 9 credits.